Joanna Glynn QC

 The current edition highlights her “encyclopaedic knowledge of the law”

 In recent editions she is described as:

-“"absolutely marvellous" and is valued for her command of detail, intellectual and forensic rigour, and flair for dealing with clients.
+“….a first choice on discrete procedural/legislative interpretation issues.” and “absolutely marvellous”, valued for her command of detail, intellectual and forensic rigour, and flair for dealing with clients.
 She is an authority on healthcare regulatory law and a frequent advocate on behalf of both medical practitioners and the GMC.”

 "the kind of performer who ‘attracts the admiration of opponents,' 'In great demand'; 'literally wrote the book on the subject' and as 'a vociferous fighter who is not afraid to rock the boat'; 'she is a client favourite due to her assured appearances before the GMC....' 'with a reputation as being outstanding, fair and thorough she is often called upon to handle heavyweight cases'." and reference is made to her "mastery of detail and her ability to present complex evidence in a way that is digestible to a panel."